Volume : 37 Issue : 1 Year : 2022

 Abstract and Keywords

 Expect Letter to the Editor, an English abstract should be submitted for all.
 For the manuscript submitted by a Native Turkish Speaker, Turkish Abstract and Keywords should be included.
-Fort the clinical or experimental studies, the abstract should be structured with subheadings (Objective, Methods, Results, and Conclusion).
+Fort the clinical or experimental studies, the abstract should be structured with subheadings (Objective, Methods, Results and Conclusions).
 Abstract word count must be no more than 250.
+For Case Reports, Abstract should be limited to 150 characters.
 Each submission should have a minimum three to a maximum five keywords.
 The keywords should be selected from the National Library of Medicine, Medical Subject Headings database (https://www.nlm.nih.gov/mesh/MBrowser.html).

 Original Articles (Clinical and Experimental Studies)